 Our research

-Our current research programmes are:
+Our research programmes include and have included:

 • NIHR School for Social Care Research (SSCR) at The University of Manchester